The CatWISE2020 Quasar dipole: A Reassessment of the Cosmic Dipole Anomaly: Results - Statistical significance

 \section{Results - Statistical significance}

 The observed \textsc{CatWISE2020} dipole amplitude, which we denote by $D^{\rm obs}$, is obtained to be $15.54 \times 10^{-3}$, in agreement with the value reported by \cite{Secrest:2021}.
-To quantify the statistical significance of this observed value, we performed a hypothesis test against each suite of mock simulations prepared as decribed in section \ref{sec:s5}.
+This value was obtained using the standard monopole plus dipole $(M+D)$ model defined in section \ref{sec:dipole_estimator}.
+To quantify the statistical significance of this observed value, we performed a hypothesis test against each suite of mock simulations prepared as described in section \ref{sec:s5}.
 We employed the \textsc{CatWISE} mask on the simulations to ensure consistent sky coverage with the observed data set.
 Then we calculate the statistical significance for each set by counting how many simulations have dipole amplitude values that match or exceed $D^{\rm obs}$.
 The results are described below.

 {\bf S0 simulations}: This set has the same inputs as the simulations used by \cite{Secrest:2021} and serves to reproduce their results following their analysis pipeline.
 The top left panel of figure \ref{fig:f5} shows the PDF of the dipole amplitudes measured from the simulations.
 The \textsc{CatWISE2020} value is marked in red.
 We find 9 out of $10^7$ simulations have dipole values that matched or exceeded $D^{\rm obs}$ giving $p$-value $\approx 9 \times 10^{-7} $, or a significance of $4.82\sigma$.
 This confirms their reported high level of significance and verifies that our analysis is consistent with their study, before we introduce other physical effects in the simulations.